serkanyazicioglu/RedisRepository/README.md

 }
 ```
 #### Caching
-Nhea redis repostories has another in memory caching layer.
+Nhea redis repositories has another in memory caching layer.
 To opt-in to this feature you can set EnableCaching property to true on your repository.
 This way your repository automatically listens to publishers and stores them on it's own cache.

 If you want use keyspaces remember to enable keyspaces on your server.
 Otherwise you can use PubSub.